TKuehnast/McMurGut/README.md

 ==========================================

 Taking taxonomy.tsv from all our 16S sequencing results (4 murine experiments).
-Condensing genus-level results to 150 genera.
+Condensing taxonomy to 150 genera.
-Finding relevant species in these genera.

 Looking into MGBC, CMMG, UHGG, NCBI; and finding 3 reference genomes of each species into a list of 778 genomes.
 XXX CMMG files were transformed from .gff.gz into .fna.gz via GFFintoFASTAv06.ipynb script.